MATHS

 Maths Apps and additional support

-We use a wide variety of materials to support the children’s learning such as:
+We offer our children a wide range of materials to support their learning, such as:

 Times Tables Rock Stars – a program which supports the learning of multiplication tables.

-BBC bitesize - where there are many explanatory videos, games and activities all arranged in age
+BBC Bitesize - where there are many explanatory videos, games and activities all arranged in age and key stage.

-White Rose Maths – online tutorials explaining how to solve calculations, plus their new 1-minute maths app
+White Rose Maths – online tutorials and videos that explain how to solve calculations.

 Click on the pictures to take you to the relevant sites - please note these sites are external to CPS and we are not responsible for their content.